aunger/usfm-editor-planning/README.md

 ## Footnote editor

 A footnote editor RCL.
 This will require the "Partial USFM" mode listed as a separate task.
-It will provide appropriate tags and rendering.
+It will provide appropriate toolbar, tags, and rendering.
-TODO: flesh this out
+TODO: flesh this task out further.

 ## Inline components